Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 Multiple participants raised a worry about internal communication.
 They stated that because of the spread-out nature and size of the company, many important pieces of information are not communicated officially internally and the only option to acquire that information is to be at the right discussions with the right people at the right time, which is in no measure effective or reasonable.

-\begin{quote}\textit { ``The way we get information and communicate is crucial and we are not yet doing it completely.
+\begin{quote} \textbf{Communication}: \textit { ``The way we get information and communicate is crucial and we are not yet doing it completely.
 There are many things to consider.
 There is the repository and the documentation that is produced in the context of the project.
 Then there is internal communication we need to do further.'' } \end{quote}

 Sharing knowledge through direct interactions can be easier than documenting it.
 When interacting with someone in person, it is possible to tailor the conversation to their specific needs.
 However, documented information can be accessed by colleagues and teams from different functions, who may not share the same level of understanding about the topic.
 This can make knowledge management challenging.
-One obstacle to effective knowledge management is understanding the purpose of documenting each piece of information.
+One obstacle to effective knowledge management is understanding the \textit{purpose of documenting} each piece of information.
 It is important to consider who might need the document, what their level of knowledge is, and how best to explain the information.
 In software development, multiple functions with different areas of expertise work together, which makes it crucial to understand the purpose and audience of each document.

-\begin{quote}\textit { ``And this is now the learning curve also for us, and we need to [...] understand that this is not only for us.
+\begin{quote} \textbf{Purpose of documentation}: \textit { ``And this is now the learning curve also for us, and we need to [...] understand that this is not only for us.
 This is not only, let's say, an R\&D document, it is also a document that is more widely available inside our company.'' } \end{quote}

-Many international companies have some kind of issues related to differences in language.
+Many international companies have some kind of issues related to \textit{differences in language}.
 Internal vocabulary within the company was seen as a challenge.
 Even if the organization's official language is English, people tend to name products, projects, services, technologies differently – especially when using a language that is not their native language.
 Sometimes using the wrong keyword to search for information might be the reason why no information is found on that specific topic.

-\begin{quote}\textit { ``The same thing can be named in several ways and when you're trying to search for something you have to imagine how someone else could have named it.'' } \end{quote}
+\begin{quote} \textbf{Language and vocabulary}: \textit { ``The same thing can be named in several ways and when you're trying to search for something you have to imagine how someone else could have named it.'' } \end{quote}